 The technical solution to the program of inserting a new structure within the shell of the existing building became the generator of the conceptual design of the building.
 This was expressed in a conceptual study model, which in turn became a touchstone for subsequent design decisions.

 The retention of the brickwork façade was established mainly for cost and program reasons, but it also provides a material link to the building’s former industrial use and enabled us to exploit the poetic potential of regeneration and re-use; as such the building has the feel of a conversion – a factory that has been appropriated for Painting use.
 This notion of found spaces resonates well with the Department’s aspirations for a working environment.

-The ‘inserted’ accommodation sits above the datum created by the existing brick walls and being shiny, metallic and industrial contrasts strongly with the masonry language of the base.
+The ‘inserted’ accommodation sits above the datum created by the existing brick walls and, being shiny, metallic, and industrial, contrasts strongly with the masonry language of the base.
 The new roof expresses the form of the north-facing roof lights but is predominantly mute and enigmatic, revealing little secondary scale or articulation.
 A sinusoidal metal profile was chosen to reinforce this concept, to capture light uniformly, and to enable the suppression of panel joint lines into a uniform homogenous surface.
-The only place where the roof form is broken is at first-floor level where the main circulation gallery projects over the street in the form of a glass box that expresses both the main entrance and the organization of the building around the central corridor.
+The only place where the roof form is broken is at the first-floor level, where the main circulation gallery projects over the street in the form of a glass box that expresses both the main entrance and the organization of the building around the central corridor.